taofeekaoyusuf/flask-ml-service/README.md

 ## Demo

-A short demo demonstrates the main steps of the project:
+A short demo demonstrates the main steps of the project can be found at this YouTube link:
 [Demo Video](../../raw/main/demo/demo.mp4)

 The demo covers the following steps: